Martin-Biomed/Smart_Bed_for_Assistive_Living/README.md

-The Wearable Part of the device functions like a headset, with electronics being fitted above both ears:
+The Wearable Part of the device functions like a headset, with electronics being fitted above both ears.
+Both the temperature and the heart rate sensors are fitted to the same ear.
+The ESP8266 is housed in the other ear, with a direct connection to an arm-mounted LiPo battery: